jack-ary/canvas-reminder/README.md

 Desktop notifier for canvas assignments and information.
 This program will send a desktop notification telling you what assignments are due the day that the program is run.
 I have my program scheduled to run every day in the morning when I know I will be on my computer.
 See step 5 for scheduling the program to run as a task.
-Note: if an assignment is due before you run the program, it will not be a part of the notification, evening though that assignment was still due 'today.'
+Note: if an assignment is due before the time that you run the program, it will not be a part of the notification, evening though that assignment was still due 'today,' because its due date has already passed.
+The program does however account for assignments that are marked as 'all_day', and they will appear on the desktop notification the day that they are due.
 The command prompt will automatically open as part of running the program as a task, but you don't have to use it, and it will automatically close when the task has been executed.